-- to the appropriate CAA Air Traffic Management (ATM) regional office by submitting a completed form OfW586a to Ofcom, FAO Spectrum Licensing (Aeronautical). - 3.5 Established ATC Units intending to facilitate a Flying Display or Special Event that involves any new, or significant changes to established ATM arrangements at their units should notify their ATM regional office. - 3.6 EOs who wish to provide a Flight Information Service (FIS) at a temporary site, or an established site not normally providing a FIS, are required to apply to the appropriate CAA ATM regional office by submitting a completed form OfW586a to Ofcom, FAO Spectrum Licensing (Aeronautical). - 3.7 If an EO is intending to provide a FIS, procedures for safe and efficient management of flights shall be collated and submitted.
-Guidance for the format of the local instructions is detailed in CAP 797 Flight Information Service Officer Manual. - 3.8 A copy of the proposed Manual of Air Traffic Services Part 2 (MATS Part 2) should be submitted to the CAA ATM Regional Office as soon as possible but no later than 60 days before the event.
+- 3.5 If it is intended to establish a Temporary Air Traffic Control (ATC) Unit at an event, the provider of ATC must be nominated and is required to apply to the appropriate CAA Air Traffic Management (ATM) regional office by submitting a completed form OfW586a to Ofcom, FAO Spectrum Licensing (Aeronautical). - 3.6 Established ATC Units intending to facilitate a Flying Display or Special Event that involves any new, or significant changes to established ATM arrangements at their units should notify their ATM regional office. - 3.7 EOs / FDDs who wish to provide a Flight Information Service (FIS) at a temporary site, or an established site not normally providing a FIS, are required to apply to the appropriate CAA ATM regional office by submitting a completed form OfW586a to Ofcom, FAO Spectrum Licensing (Aeronautical). - 3.8 If an EO / FDD is intending to provide a FIS, procedures for safe and efficient management of flights shall be collated and submitted.
+Guidance for the format of the local instructions is detailed in CAP 797 Flight Information Service Officer Manual. - 3.9 A copy of the proposed Manual of Air Traffic Services Part 2 (MATS Part2) should be submitted to the CAA ATM Regional Office as soon as possible but no later than 60 days before the event.
 Guidance on the format of the MATS Part 2 is provided in CAA CAP 670.